Iniesta never considered Manchester City move

 Reports in England claimed former manager Guardiola would attempt to hijack the deal by taking him to Etihad Stadium in a player-coach capacity.

-Spain's first match in Russia is against Portugal on June 15 and Iniesta is well aware of the need to keep a close watch on Real Madrid rival Cristiano Ronaldo.
+Spain's first match in Russia is against Portugal and Iniesta is well aware of the need to keep a close watch on Real Madrid rival Cristiano Ronaldo.

-"Cristiano is a fundamental player for any team he is in and for Portugal, they are the current European champions," he said.